2026 Fluvaccines have arrived.

 Why don’t you bulk bill?

-The costs of running our private business continue to rise, and your patient Medicare Rebate now represents about half of the full cost of your GP care.
 We would encourage you to discuss any concerns you have about your Medicare Rebate with your Federal Member of Parliament.

 To assist in offsetting your costs, we encourage all our patients to register for the Medicare Safety Net.
 This can help to lower your out-of-pocket costs once you have reached your Safety Net threshold.
 For more information, please refer to https://www.servicesaustralia.gov.au/medicare-safety-nets